MatthijsKamstra/haxejs/README.md

 npm install gitbook-cli -g
 ```

-I wanted to make the editing of these file as-easy-as-posible.
+I wanted to make the editing of these file as-easy-as-possible.
 This gitbook plugin helps with that: [gitbook plugin edit link](https://www.npmjs.com/package/gitbook-plugin-edit-link).
 And if all fails, I used [Disqus comments on your books](https://github.com/GitbookIO/plugin-disqus) to add comments at the bottom of each page.